TobyAndToby/generate-license-file/README.md

 ```
 $ npm install generate-license-file -g

-$ generate-license-file --input package.json --output 3rd-party-licenses.txt
+$ generate-license-file --input package.json --output 3rd-party-licenses.txt --eol posix
 ```

 - Input: The package.json for the project you want to target
 - Output: The file to be created
+- Eol: Which line endings to use (optional)

-If either flag is omitted the CLI will prompt you for the inputs.
+If either required flag is omitted the CLI will prompt you for the inputs.

 If you don't supply an input file, and the CLI is able to detect a package.json in the folder you run the command from, the it will allow you to run the command using the detected file.